clairek09/MIC/Modules/M02-design-implement-hybrid-networking/includes/7-exercise-create-virtual-wan-by-using-azure-portal.md

 In this exercise, you will:

 + Task 1: Create a Virtual WAN
-+ Task 2: Create a hub by using Azure Portal
++ Task 2: Create a hub by using Azure portal
 + Task 3: Connect a VNet to the Virtual Hub
 + Task 4: Clean up resources